jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/approvalProcess/approved.rst

    :width: 600
    :align: center

-7. While envelope has "On Approval " status user can only reject the envelope.
+7. While envelope has "On Approval " status, user that started approval process, can't process envelope further.
+In application is displayed only the last approval process.
+All data from previous approval process are available by API.

 .. image:: pic_approval/Screenshot_7.png
    :width: 600
    :align: center

-8. After approval envelope returns to status "Waiting", and user can re-send the envelope for approval or send it according to the general flow.
+8. Approver can reject or agreed approval and add comment for explaining his decision (optional).

+9. When approver choose to reject approval - envelope approval process is ended here and approval process will be in the status rejected.

+10. When approver choose to agreed approval - envelope approval process is continue and next approver will receive this envelope for approval.

+11. When approval flow process is finished (all approvers agreed, someone from approvers reject), envelope returns to status "Waiting".
+User, that started approval can process envelope further or start new approval process.